natritmeyer/site_prism/README.md

 displayed.
 Intuitively you'd think that simply checking that the URL defined using `set_url` would be enough, but experience shows that it's not.
 It is far more robust to check to see if the browser's current url matches a regular expression.
-For example, `account/1` and `account/2` are the same page, but their URLs are different.
+For example, though `account/1` and `account/2` display the same page, their URLs are different.
 To deal with this, SitePrism provides the ability to set a URL matcher.

 ```ruby